"Nonlinear pullbacks" of functions and $L_{\infty}$-morphisms for homotopy Poisson structures: Main construction

-\end{example} In contrast with~\eqref{eq.sexpandedlinear}, it is not possible in a meaningful way to consider the generating function $S$ with a finite number of higher order terms restricting their order by some $r>1$, as we shall see.\footnote{A change of coordinates would lead to a new function $S'$ which will have an infinite expansion.} Therefore we have to deal with the whole expansion~\eqref{eq.sexpanded}.
-We may consider $\Phi^*$ perturbatively near $g\equiv 0$.
+\end{example} In contrast with~\eqref{eq.sexpandedlinear}, it is not possible in a meaningful way to consider the generating function $S$ with a finite number of higher order terms restricting their order by some $r>1$ (as we shall see later).
+So we have to deal with the whole expansion~\eqref{eq.sexpanded}.
+For that, we consider $\Phi^*$ perturbatively near $g\equiv 0$.

 \begin{example}[linear approximation for $\Phi^*$] Consider $g(y)=\e h(y)$ where $\e^2=0$.
 From~\eqref{eq.f} and \eqref{eq.q}, we see that we need to determine $y$ from~\eqref{eq.y} only in the zero order approximation.
 Also, there is no input from the terms of order $\geq 2$ in ~\eqref{eq.sexpanded}.
 Hence $y^i=\f^i(x)$ and $f(x)$ is obtained similarly to Example~\ref{ex.pullbackshift}: